foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/examples/micro_speech/README.md

 6. If you have the MetaWare Debugger installed in your environment:
     * To run application from the console using it type `make run`.
-    * To stop the execution type `Ctrl+C` several times in the console several times.
+    * To stop the execution type `Ctrl+C` in the console several times.

 In both cases (step 5 and 6) you will see the application output in the serial terminal.